 Moving Photos Between Albums

 Fairly recently, Facebook made a big improvement to their albums in the fact that they added the ability to move photos between albums.
-Previously, when you clicked on the edit pencil for the photo, the menu item did not include the ability to move a photo to another album, as shown in the image below.
+Previously, when you clicked on the edit icon for the photo, the menu item did not include the ability to move a photo to another album, as shown in the image below.

 Luckily, we now have an option to move photos!!!